 - Melt the butter in the microwave and have the pastry brush ready.

 - Working with one pastry sheet at a time, place a 1/4 of the apple mixture on the bottom edge of the pastry.
 Brush the rest of the sheet lightly with melted butter, trying to cover as much of the surface area as possible.
-Sprinkle over about 1 T of the brown sugar over the buttered sheet.
+Sprinkle over about 1 tablespoon of the brown sugar over the buttered sheet.
 Roll the pastry log up starting from the filling end, rolling over the sugared buttered phyllo.
-Tuck the edges in as you roll so that the filling doesn’t come out.
+Tuck the edges in as you roll so that the filling doesn't come out.

 - Place the rolls snuggly in the cake tin and brush each log with butter over the top.
 It doesn't matter if the middle roll breaks as you try to bend it, just patch it up with a few small pieces of phyllo.

-- bake for 25 – 30 minutes until golden brown.
+- Bake for 25 - 30 minutes until golden brown.

-- Remove from the oven and whilst hot, drizzle over the 1/4 of a cup of maple syrup.
+- Remove from the oven and whilst hot, drizzle over 1/4 of a cup of maple syrup.
 Scatter over extra chopped nuts and serve warm or at room temperature.